jaym93/ctxmgmt/Server/Readme.md

 }
 ```

-All keys must be String except, `meta` and `where` which are a sub-map. `meta` is designed to handle ant random sub-JSON but `where` MUST have similar sub-json
+All keys must be String except, `meta` and `where` which are a sub-map. `meta` is designed to handle any random sub-JSON but `where` MUST have similar sub-json